 Oberdorf and Niederdorf

 This area is as charming as the one on the opposite side of the Limmat, if not even more.
 Possibly my favorite quarters in Zurich, Niederdorf, and Oberdorf, are a maze of lovely narrow streets dotted with quaint shops and cafes.
 To fully appreciate this area, you must walk through twists and turns.
-As you stroll, do not miss enchanting alleys like Obere Zaüne, Brunn Gasse, and Froschau Gasse.
+Do not miss enchanting alleys like Obere Zaüne, Brunn Gasse, and Froschau Gasse as you stroll.

 In Oberdorf, don’t miss visiting Grossmünster